wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 You can deploy Wazuh as a single-node or multi-node stack.

--  Single-node deployment: Deploys one Wazuh manager, indexer, and dashboard node.
+-  **Single-node deployment**: Deploys one Wazuh manager, indexer, and dashboard node.
--  Multi-node deployment: Deploys two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes, and a Wazuh dashboard node.
+-  **Multi-node deployment**: Deploys two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes, and a Wazuh dashboard node.

 Both deployments use persistence and allow configuring certificates to secure communications between nodes.
 The multi-node stack is the only deployment that contains high availability.